jcoliz/MsSentinel.HandsOnLab.1/README.md

 Perform the following steps to review what you have just deployed.

 1. Visit the Azure Portal at [portal.azure.com](https://portal.azure.com)
-1. Log in with the same credentials used when logging into the Azure CLI tool, above
+1. Log in with the same credentials used when running `azd up`
 1. Navigate to "Resource groups"
-1. Click on the resource group which you supplied to the `Deploy-Services` script, above
+1. Click on `rg-mssentinel-lab-1`

 You will see the following resources deployed: